-Arts in McNairy's wildly successful public art initiative began as a way to pay homage to the depths of the region's musical roots.
+Arts in McNairy's wildly successful public art initiative began as a way to honor the depths of the region's musical roots.
 Artist Brian Tull's midcentury photorealism was a perfect compliment to AiM's creative placemaking goals.
-Tull's first mural, Rockabilly Highway Mural, was completed in 2009, receiving an avalanche of media attention and touching off The Rockabilly Highway Revival sponsored by the McNairy County Chamber of Commerce.
-A second mural, Rockabilly Highway Mural II, commissioned in 2012, was equally popular with locals and visitors alike.
+Tull's first mural, Rockabilly Highway Mural, was completed in 2009, receiving an avalanche of media attention. touching off The Rockabilly Highway Revival sponsored by the McNairy County Chamber of Commerce.
+A second mural, Rockabilly Highway Mural II, commissioned in 2012, was equally popular with locals and visitors alike, cementing Selmer's reputation for world class public art.

 Today, as a featured destination in the Tennessee Music Pathways program, downtown Selmer attracts cultural tourist from around the globe.
 AiM's approach to public art is also considered a model for rural placemaking.
 The musically themed murals and Trail of Music Legends markers offer a satisfying sense of place, beauty, interest and authentic musical heritage to the McNairy County seat.